AlphaOne1/sonicweb/README.md

 ```

 The docker image is prepared to have new web content mounted on `/www` replacing the default content entirely.
 A new
-web root directory, e.g. `myapp/` could be mounted like this:
+web root directory, e.g., `myapp/` could be mounted like this:

 ```shell
 docker run -p 8080:8080 -v ./myapp:/www:ro ghcr.io/alphaone1/sonicweb:v1.6.0